BHubAI/core-saida-infrastructure/README.md

-# Welcome to your CDK Python project!
+# Core Saida Infrastructure!

 This project is set up like Python project using poetry package manager.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.